-- High-power, highly interested people (Manage Closely): These people have great interest in your work and the power to help you succeed.
-It’s critical to fully engage these people and make sure they’re satisfied.
-Pay attention to their input and implement their ideas when possible.
-Keep them in the loop when someone else’s ideas are chosen and let them know why.
+These people have great interest in your work and the power to help you succeed.
+It's critical to fully engage these people and make sure they're satisfied.
+Consult them before starting a new project, pay attention to their input and implement their ideas when possible.
+Keep them in the loop when someone else's ideas are chosen and let them know why.

 Use the above matrix to quickly identify your champions and potential detractors.
 But be advised: An active champion might become a roadblock overnight.
-Monitor your stakeholders' status review emails or comments to anticipate the tide turning.
+Manage stakeholders and monitor their status review emails or comments to anticipate the tide turning.
 Keep communication channels open to head off any growing negativity.

 Don't close communication channels because you don't like what you hear.
 Try to see where difficult stakeholders are coming from and put yourself in their shoes to better understand their motivation and goals.

 Make an effort to understand their point of view.
 If what they're saying is frustrating, ask yourself: Do their needs align with your project's objectives?
 Do they simply want things done a different way?
 Try to find common ground.

 Above all else, people want to feel understood and feel that their opinions matter.
 Here are a few ways to manage stakeholders and show them they matter:

 - Find people project roles that best match their interests and talents

 - Always treat people with respect, even when tempers rise

 - Give praise often, especially when you notice positive behavior

 - Provide training and coaching to all involved